MaggGomes/flask/esof/docs/assignment5.md

 After some discussion beetween the members of the group we decide to the feature [#1286](https://github.com/pallets/flask/issues/1286).

-we choose this feature because we think it is very important since uftp8 is becoming to be more used than non-ASCII code and since we believe that is very important to have flask updated to be more compatible with what the clients want or need, we decide to implement this feature.
+We have chosen this feature because we think it is very important since uftp8 is becoming to be more used than non-ASCII code and since we believe that is very important to have flask updated to be more compatible with what the clients want or need, we decide to implement this feature.

 <a name="components"/>
-##Componets changed
+##Components changed

 <a name="evolution"/>
 ##Feature evolution